7 Ways To Reduce Your Corporation Tax Bill?

 HMRC penalties for “careless” errors range from 0% to 30% of your tax bill, “deliberate but not concealed” errors range from 20% to 70%, and “deliberate and concealed” errors range from 30% to 100%.
 Ouch!

 Here at Xtract Accounting, we specialise in helping limited company directors Xtract more out for the work they put in!

 Our limited company director clients receive proactive profit extraction advice tailored to their personal circumstances.
 Furthermore, we provide them with some little-known profit extraction and tax saving tips and techniques that we reserve especially for them.

-If you are not already benefiting from our all-inclusive, fixed fee Monthly Accounting and Tax Advice service, then you are missing out!
+If you are not already benefiting from our proactive and fixed fee Monthly 'FD' service, then you are missing out!

 And don't forget, the fees that your limited company pays to an accountant can also reduce your Corporation Tax bill.